Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Introduction

 The subsequent sections of this paper are organized as follows: Section \S \ref{sec:framework} presents the vaccine supply chain framework along with the nomenclature adopted throughout the paper.
 In Sections \S\ref{sec:model}, and \S\ref{sec: pure facility location model}, we propose a comprehensive optimization modeling framework for COVID-19 vaccine allocation and distribution management.
-These sections respectively address supply chain, location and routing problems using mixed-integer linear programming techniques.
+These sections respectively address supply chain and location problems using mixed-integer linear programming techniques.
 Section \S \ref{sec: uncertainty-scm} reviews the optimization technique found in vaccine logistics literature in presence of uncertainties.
 Additionally, Section \S \ref{sec:eq-and-sus} provides an overview of how equity and sustainability are incorporated into the models.
-In Section \S \ref{sec:SEIRD models}, we outline a generalized epidemiological modeling framework utilizing an extended version of the compartmental SIR model called DELPHI-V. Furthermore, we present a framework for integrating optimization and epidemiological models.
-Section \S \ref{sec:sim-and-others} covers simulation-based and other relevant articles in alignment with the optimization-based articles.
-Finally, in Section \S \ref{sec:conclusion}, we offer concluding remarks and discuss potential directions for future research.
+In Section \S \ref{sec:SEIRD models}, we outline a generalized epidemiological modeling framework utilizing an extended version of the compartmental SIR model called DELPHI-V and present a framework for integrating optimization and epidemiological models.
+In Section \S \ref{sec:Methods}, we provide a classification of methodological considerations and highlight the important insights from case studies.
+In Section \S \ref{sec:conclusion}, we offer an overall discussion of the literature as well as our own perspectives for model selection.
+In Section \S \ref{sec:Critic}, we provide a critique and suggestions for future research directions. {Appendix~\S\ref{sec: vehicle routing}} covers routing problems.
+Finally, {Appendix \S \ref{sec:sim-and-others}} covers simulation-based and other relevant articles in alignment with the optimization-based articles.